 - Drinking while driving.
-Even though there are strict laws that try to prohibit drunk driving, many drivers still get behind the wheel after a few drinks which delay their reaction times and ability to think clearly.
+Even though there are strict laws that try to prohibit drunk driving, many drivers still get behind the wheel after a few drinks which delays their reaction times and ability to think clearly.

 - Speeding.
 Many accidents are caused by unsafe drivers who are going over the legal speed limit.

 - Bad road conditions.
 Whether it’s roads that are not maintained or the weather, the roads can be affected by bad road conditions.

 Unfortunately, car accidents are a part of life.
 But what happens after an accident?
 What do you do?
-In our definitive guide, the Orange County car accident attorneys at RMD Law will walk you through the ins and outs of the legal ramifications of a car accident.
+In our definitive car accident guide, the Orange County car accident attorneys at RMD Law will walk you through the ins and outs of the legal ramifications of a car accident.